gatzka/cmake-toolchain-files/README.md

 # cmake-toolchain-files
-A collection of toolchains file for cmake.
+A collection of toolchain files for cmake.